-The Cookes had arrived in 1837 with the largest assemblage ever sent by the ABCFM.
+The Cookes had arrived in Honolulu in 1837 with the largest assemblage ever sent by the ABCFM.
 The company was primarily composed of married teaching teams and was charged by the American Board with Christianizing the nation through trained educators.

 Amos Cooke was offered the momentous responsibility of teaching and living with the children of Hawaii's highest chiefs.